 Lagging Customer Experience

 66% of consumers say that providing multiple fulfillment options influences their willingness to complete the purchase.
 Can you offer customers to buy online, pick up in store?
-Can they check online to see what your in-store inventory levels are?
+Can they check online to see what your in-store stock levels are?
 This is the type of experience today’s shoppers want.
 If you don’t provide it, they’ll shop somewhere else.

-Poor Supplier Relationships
+Poor Supplier Relationships and Warehouse Management